 William & Mary deeply appreciates each and every gift from our incredible alumni, students, parents and extended community.
 Your generosity increases scholarship offerings for students, provides funds to support scholarly endeavors for faculty, augments academic programs, and enhances current facilities and helps build new ones.
 The College values your contributions to our community and we operate in accordance to the Donor Bill of Rights.

 Through William & Mary Giving Societies, we recognize annual gifts from individuals and corporations that support all areas of the College.
 For all societies, membership is determined by gifts made during the previous fiscal year, which is from July 1 - June 30.
-For fiscal year 2013, which began July 1, 2012, there are several new giving societies that help the College acknowledge and celebrate our donors and the impact of their gifts.
+For fiscal year 2016, which began July 1, 2015, there are several giving societies that help the College acknowledge and celebrate our donors and the impact of their gifts.

 The College’s premier giving society, the James Blair Society recognizes individuals, corporations, and foundations that have made cumulative lifetime gifts of $1 million or more to the College.

 The Royal Charter Society recognizes cumulative gifts of $500,000 up to $1 million.

 The Wren Society recognizes gifts of $100,000 or more annually.

 The Chancellor’s Society recognizes gifts of $25,000 or more annually.

 The Green and Gold Society recognizes donations of $10,000 annually.

 The President’s Society recognizes gifts of $5,000 or more annually to any area of the College.
 Alumni who have graduated during the past 5 years are afforded President’s Society membership as Young Guarde members with a gift of $2,500.